 I have an earlier version of the LunchBots thermal food jar.
 I love this update.
 The lid is easier to grip, and the new venting feature releases any pressure.
 This makes it much easier to open.
 This will keep food hot for up to 6 hours.
 Not as good as the Thermos brand, but it will certainly keep your lunch hot.
 The LunchBots is available in a 12 ounce and 16 ounce version, I prefer the larger 16 ounce one.

 Designed for kids, the Thermos Funtainer has all the quality of the larger ones.
 The 10 ounce size is perfect for smaller lunches.
 This keeps food hot for 5 hours, and cold for 7 hours.
 Just right for school.
 I love the fun colors and patterns this comes in.
 And they also come with a folding spoon.
 I would use this for an afternoon snack – a small ice cream sundae perhaps.

 Stanley is a classic vacuum bottle maker.
 These are updated versions of their classic designs (no glass – all stainless construction).
 These are solidly built.
 Stanley doesn’t give information on how long they will keep food hot.
 Users report that the Stanley will keep things hot for about 12 hours.
+This is one of the best thermos for hot food available.
 The larger 24 ounce capacity is perfect for people that need a bigger serving.
 I love the hammered finish, but this is also available in a matte black.

 How Long Does Food Stay Hot in a Thermos?

 This depends on a the design of the thermos.
 Wider mouths mean faster heat transfer.
 This is usually addressed with thicker caps, and a double seal – like the Thermos brands have an outer cap.
 The outer cap not only helps to insulate, it doubles as a bowl.